jina-ai/jina/docs/chapters/jep/jep-1.rst

 Abstract
 --------

-We describe why and how we refactor the :class:`jina.drivers.BaseDriver` and make it as a part of :class:`jina.drivers.BaseExecutor`.
+We describe why and how we refactor the :class:`jina.drivers.BaseDriver` and make it as a part of :class:`jina.executors.BaseExecutor`.

 Rationale